 If you are part of the NHS, a charity or community group or GP surgery and would like us to come along to meet you and tell you more about Friends in Need and our very simple referral process, please do get in touch.
 Our aim is to increase community resilience and to spread the word about how powerful peer support can be.

-“If I hadn’t found Friends in Need, I would still be at home, shopping online, sitting and not washing my hair or showering for weeks.
-In May, I was suicidal but now I am starting a new job.
-Coming to FiN has given me back my self-confidence, got rid of my feelings of worthlessness and given my self-esteem a boost!
-Being open about my depression within the group has helped me to be open in my interview so my new employer knows about my mental health problems, which is a relief.”
+“If I hadn’t found Friends in Need, I would still be at home and not washing my hair or showering for weeks.
+I was suicidal but now I am about to start a new job.
+Coming to FiN has given me back my self-confidence, got rid of my feelings of worthlessness and given my self-esteem a boost.
+Being open about my depression within the group has helped me to be open in my interview, so my new employer knows about my mental health problems, which is a relief.”